 Discipline.

-Discipline is an action taken against you for violating a supervisor's verbal/written order or direction, a NFPD rule or applicable law, or for deficient performance or behavioral problems, and which involves one or more of the actions described in Section 9(B)(1) below.
+Discipline is an action taken against you for violating a supervisor's verbal/written order or direction, an NFPD rule or applicable law, or for deficient performance or behavioral problems, and which involves one or more of the actions described in Section 9(B)(1) below.

 At Will Employment/Service; No Progressive Discipline.